Chapter 27 - Evangelism - Preaching the Gospel to the World

 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

-Sin brings death, permanent death without any hope of resurrection.
+Sin brings death, permanent death, without any hope of resurrection.
 However, God’s gift to humanity is life, permanent glorious resurrected immortal life.
-On the cross, Jesus Christ won the victory over death, which the Bible refers to as the last enemy, and destroyed death permanently, the first death and the second death, through His death and resurrection.
-God will grant the gift of resurrected immortal life to all people, firstly to God’s Elect Bride of Christ in the First Resurrection, and later to the rest of humanity in the Second Resurrection.
+On the cross, Jesus Christ won the victory over death, which the Bible refers to as the last enemy, and destroyed death permanently through His death and resurrection.
+God will grant the gift of resurrected immortal life to all people, firstly to God’s Elect, the Firstfruits, in the First Resurrection, and later to the rest of humanity, the Great Harvest, in the Second Resurrection, as explained in detail in Chapter 12.

 2. If God will ultimately save all people, then why not just eat, drink, be merry and sin to my heart’s content, as my salvation is already guaranteed?